tvesalainen/dsql/README.md

 dsql
 ====

-Datastore SQL.
-SQL engine for Google app engine datastore
+Datastore SQL engine (DSQL) for Google appengine datastore.
+DSQL extends gae datastore in implementing local joins between datastore kinds as well as providing local filtering for unindexed properties.
+DSQL uses familiar sql-syntax.
+SQL joins are optimized using datastore statistics.

+It is assumed that datastore schema is designed like relational db.
+However parent/child relationships are supported.
+Also supported are special datatypes in package com.google.appengine.api.datastore like Email, Phonenumber, ...

 User interface class for testing: org.vesalainen.parsers.sql.dsql.ui.WorkBench